-^{}Corresponding authors: Busso (mbusso@iadb.org) and Chauvin (juancha@iadb.org).
-We thank Guillermo Alves, Sandra Aguilar Gomez, A. Patrick Behrer, Shekhar Tomar, and seminar participants at the 12th European Meeting and the 17th North American Meeting of the Urban Economics Association, XVII RIDGE Forum's Workshop on Poverty and Inequality, the 2nd Annual LAUrban Meeting, and the 28th Annual LACEA meeting for their helpful comments and suggestions.
+\Corresponding authors: Busso (mbusso@iadb.org) and Chauvin (juancha@iadb.org).
+We thank the editor, Pierre-Philippe Combes, two anonymous referees, Guillermo Alves, Sandra Aguilar Gomez, A. Patrick Behrer, Shekhar Tomar, and seminar participants at the 12th European Meeting and the 17th North American Meeting of the Urban Economics Association, XVII RIDGE Forum's Workshop on Poverty and Inequality, the 2nd Annual LAUrban Meeting, and the 28th Annual LACEA meeting for their helpful comments and suggestions.
 We are also grateful to Antonella Rivera, Nicolás Herrera L., Rafael Macedo R., Anna F. Matos, Julio Trecenti, and Haydée Swab for their outstanding research assistance.
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the Inter-American Development Bank, its board of directors, or the countries they represent.